aadeshnpn/Swarms-Interface/README.md

 As more socket `update` events are received, the world is updated with the new data, so when it's drawn next time, we essentially get a new frame of animation

+# User Controls #

+There are a variety of user controls that have been implemented.
+The `create simulation` was created to ease the work of starting a new simulation.
+You can select how many agents the simulation uses.
+If you choose the drone agent, you can choose the number of sites and their attack pattern.

+#### `Yet to be Implemented / Reimplemented` ####
+`Agent Selection`
+`User Study Controls`

 # Events #